 This course is designed for students who need to strengthen their basic algebra skills, but who have a solid foundation in arithmetic skills.
 Topics studied will include fundamentals of algebra, solutions of linear equations and inequalities, problem solving, graphs of linear equations, operations with polynomials, factoring, rational expressions, radicals, and solving quadratic equations.
 Developmental course, will count in semester load, but not for credits towards a degree.
-Required of students with low ACT math or placement score.
-C- or better required to enroll in NS-MA 104.
+Required of students with a math Accuplacer score below 247.
+C- or better required to enroll in NS-MA 090.
 (Offered through College Consortium online only)